URMC / Emergency Medicine / Research / Emergency Medicine Research Fellowship

 - Will develop an individualized learning plan

 - Is expected to submit at least 2 original manuscripts during fellowship period

 - Is expected to submit a significant grant application prior to completion of fellowship

 - Will participate in EM Research Division meetings

 Please contact fellowship director, Dr. David Adler, if you are interested in learning more about this fellowship opportunity.

 Layne Dylla, MD, PhD, moved to Rochester after graduating from the University of Colorado, Medical Scientist Training program to pursue her Emergency Medicine Residency training.
 Upon, completion of residency, she stayed on as clinical faculty and a fellow in the SAEM-approved URMC Research Fellowship and the URMC Experimental Therapeutics Program.
 Her research aims to better understand the acute pathophysiology of ischemic stroke and identify potential interventions that can be employed in the prehospital and emergency department setting, such as brief early hyperoxia.
-Layne is currently conducting a clinical trial to evaluate the role of hyperoxia in acute ischemic stroke, supported by an American Heart Association Career Development Award.
+Layne conducted a clinical trial to evaluate the role of hyperoxia in acute ischemic stroke, supported by an American Heart Association Career Development Award.